SavvyCoder/GithubSearch/README.md

 A simple Express-React-Node application that extends github search api with caching and a barebones interface.

+**Sorting By Score might yield no change, the api is currently assigning a flat score value (always 1) for each returned item regardless of the query**

 ## Getting Started

 To get the application running on your machine, clone this repository and type 'npm run first'.